Use Custom Token

 In the Remix Ethereum IDE terminal you should now see an output similar to the picture below.
 Congratulations, you have now successfully deployed a token to Ethereum!

-You can click the link in the terminal output that starts with “https://goerli.etherscan.io…” to open a new tab with all the details of the transaction you just sent.
+You can copy the transaction-hash and insert it in the seach-bar at “https://goerli.etherscan.io” to inspect all details of the transaction you just sent.